Bobastic/RedDL/README.md

 Works the same as **RedDL** except it uses the Pushshift API which means you can get *all* the images from a subreddit.
 Note that you thus can't specify a sort order.

-I set a maximum image amount threshold at the beginning of the script as well as a minimum upvote ratio for an image to be downloaded to try to *filter out the trash*.
-Edit these as you want.
+You can set a maximum image amount threshold as well as a minimum upvote ratio for an image to be downloaded to try to *filter out the trash*.

+**RedDL+** is also much faster than **RedDL**.

 ## Usage